operasoftware/devopera/src/blog/_posts/2014-08-08-web-notifications-in-opera-developer-25.md

 	<img elem="media" src="{{ page.id }}/notification-image.png" alt="Notification with image on Mac">
 </figure>

-To give you a quick overview of web notitifcations, it’s really quite simple.
+To give you a quick overview of web notifications, it’s really quite simple.
 The first thing you need check if the browser supports notifications, if so, to ask the user for permission to show notifications.

 You can do this by the writing something like the following: